erjiang/mine-on-demand/README.md

 log in and launch the minecraft server.
 The minecraft world is stored on an EBS volume that can be attached to new EC2 instances every time you want to play.

+## License

+This code is provided under the terms of the GNU Affero General Public License v3.
+Basically, if you use and modify this code, please share your modifications under the AGPLv3 as well!

 ## Changing the AWS region

 These instructions were written assuming the us-west-1 region in Northern